oddlama/nix-topology/docs/src/intro.md

 Contributions are whole-heartedly welcome!
 Please feel free to suggest new features, implement extractors, other stuff, or generally help out if you'd like.
 We'd be happy to have you.
+There's more information in [CONTRIBUTING.md](https://github.com/oddlama/nix-topology/CONTRIBUTING.md) and the [Development Chapter](./development.html) in the docs.

 ## 📜 License